thathoff/kirby-oauth/README.md

 ### Provider Options

 The `thathoff.oauth.providers` array is a list of all configured OAuth Providers with a unique key for each entry.
-Each array entry is used as the configuration option to a new OAauth Provider Class instance so all options which are documented for the selected OAuth Provider class are available.
+Each array entry is used as the configuration option to a new OAuth Provider Class instance so all options which are documented for the selected OAuth Provider class are available.

 For example adding `'hostedDomain' => 'example.com'` in your google provider options will restrict users to an `@example.com` google account, as documented [here](https://github.com/thephpleague/oauth2-google).

 Additionally the two properties `name` and `class` are supported to supply a display name for the login screen and the Provider class to use when you don’t want to use the `GenericProvider`.